Skip to main content

 • The dates are consistent.
 The issue date and the claim date are real and in the right order, with the claim happening after the issue.

 For imported badges, we go one step further.
-We re-check the original source every time you verify, so if the badge has been revoked or removed at source since you imported it, the checklist will reflect that.
+Every time you verify, we re-check that the badge is still valid and has not been revoked at source, so a badge the original issuer has since revoked shows as no longer valid.
 See Open Badges Explained for more on how to bring your badges across from other platforms.

 If verification fails